mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ```

 Creating an everyday user is similar but it’s done more often.
-We load the admin credentials, use those to create the user and save the user’s credentials in the wallet.
+We load the admin credentials, use those to create the user, and save the user’s credentials in the wallet.

 ```javascript
 async function registerAndEnrollUser(caClient, wallet, orgMspId, userId, affiliation){